rethinkdb/rethinkdb-rs/api/python/selecting-data/filter.md

 Return all the elements in a sequence for which the given predicate is true.
 The return value of `filter` will be the same as the input (sequence, stream, or array).
 Documents can be filtered in a variety of ways&mdash;ranges, nested values, boolean conditions, and the results of anonymous functions.

 The `filter` command wraps predicates in an implicit [.default(False)](/api/python/default), so if the predicate tries to access a field that doesn't exist in a given document, that document is not returned.
-The `default` optional argument sets the value returned for missing fields, rather than `false`.
+The `default` optional argument sets the value returned for missing fields, rather than `False`.
 Setting it to `r.error()` will throw an `RqlRuntimeError` when a non-existent field is accessed.

 ## Basic predicates ##

-__Example:__ Get all users that are 30 years old.
+__Example:__ Get all users who are 30 years old.

 ```py